 - Riffe, D. (2005).
 Analyzing Media Messages: Using Quantitative Content Analysis in Research (2nd ed.).
 Mahwah, N.J: Lawrence Erlbaum.

-The Library has a color printer / copier, located to the right of the Circulation Desk.
+The Library has a color printer / copier, located on the main floor of the Library.
 It prints PDF, JPG, and TIFF files - the charge is 30 cents per copy.
 If you need to print a Word or Powerpoint file, convert it to PDF first.
-The color printer is not networked, so please save your file to a flash drive and bring that to the printer.